testudoq-org/cohere-openai-proxy/memory-bank/multi-turn-conversation-v2.md

 ## Summary

-- In-memory session storage will be used for conversation history.
+- In-memory session storage is used for conversation history.
-- Multi-turn session logic will be restricted to chat-capable models.
+- Multi-turn session logic is restricted to chat-capable models.
-- The chat endpoint will be refactored to accept a session/user ID, manage conversation history, and use the provided helper functions for formatting and truncation.
+- The chat endpoint manages conversation history and uses helper functions for formatting and truncation.
-- The API response will include the sessionId, updated messages, and the latest reply.
+- The API response includes the sessionId, updated messages, and the latest reply.
-- Robust error handling and updated documentation will be included.
+- Robust error handling and updated documentation are included.
-- A Mermaid diagram illustrates the new flow.
+- The diagram illustrates the new flow.